nspyrison/cheem/README.md

 # __cheem__

-Interactively explore data- and local explanation- spaces side-by-side.
-Further interrogate observation explanations with a radial tour.
+Interactively explore data- and local explanation- spaces and residual side-by-side.
+Further explore the support of a selected observation's local explanation with a radial tour.

 ## Context

-_Local explanations_ are an approximation of instance(observation) level variable importance to a model.
-That is, a point-measure of each variable's importance to the model at the particular location in the _x_-space.
+_Local explanations_ approximate the linear variable importance of a non-linear model in the vicinity of one instance(observation).
+That is, a point-measure of each variable's importance to the model at the particular location in data-space.

-`{cheem}` extracts the local explanation of every observation in a dataset, given a model.
+__cheem__ extracts the local explanation of every observation in a dataset, given a model.
 Given a model, extract the local explanation of every observation in a data set.
 View the data- and explanation-spaces side-by-side in an interactive shiny application.
-Further explored a selected point against a comparison by using its explanation as a 1D projection basis.
-The structure of explanation projection is then explored by a radial tour.
+Further explored a selected point against a comparison using its explanation as a 1D projection basis.
+A radial tour then explores the structure of explanation projection.

 ## Getting started